Rishabhravindra/ubercat/README.md

 *Another major responsibility I undertook was to deploy the python app to the cloud hosting platform, Heroku.
 Doing so gave the project a near-completion status as not only did we get price estimates but also set up an online presence for others to use it.
 I had to read Heroku's documentation closely to understand how apps are deployed on its platform and how we could set our python app up.
 I installed Gunicorn that started a Python HTTP server.
 Extra configuration files were added to authorize the app and run proper commands to make the app working online.*

 *One key thing that I learned through the project, more than Python itself, was reading the documentation of a 3rd party API/framework.
 Heroku had a really bad set of documented instructions, and I had to comb through a lot of lines to get what I was looking for.
-While using another organization's code, it is important to be well versed with the restrictions and how-to's of an API.*
+While using another organization's code, it is important to be well versed with the restrictions and how-to's of an API.
+And that is why it is important to know how to read a documentation and make good use out of it.*

 ## Bibliography